 SQL batched row transport Internal row-batch transport serves as the batch-first SQL execution foundation across batch-capable result boundaries, scans, joins, and generic aggregates Done

-At-rest encryption Encrypt database and WAL files with passphrase-based key management and explicit plaintext/encrypted migration/export paths Research
+At-rest encryption Encrypt database and WAL files with passphrase-based key management and explicit plaintext/encrypted migration/export paths; implementation must meet the database-encryption plan entry criteria before shipping Research

-Advanced cost-based query optimizer In progress: phase-2 stats-guided costing is now in place through internal equi-depth histograms, heavy hitters, composite-index prefix distinct-count summaries, skew-aware lookup/filter estimates, correlation-aware composite equality filters/joins, and bounded DP reordering for small inner-join chains; adaptive re-optimization and public histogram inspection remain future work In Progress
+Advanced cost-based query optimizer Done for the current phase: ANALYZE-driven stats-guided costing now uses internal equi-depth histograms, heavy hitters, composite-index prefix distinct-count summaries, skew-aware lookup/filter estimates, correlation-aware composite equality filters/joins, non-unique lookup costing, hash build-side choice, and bounded DP reordering for small inner-join chains Done

-Async I/O batching In progress: WAL frame-chunk writes, chunked checkpoint page copies, shared snapshot/export batching, and reusable B-tree copy utilities now cover the main storage and maintenance write paths; remaining auditing is outside the WAL hot path In Progress
+Async I/O batching Done for the current phase: WAL frame-chunk writes, chunked checkpoint page copies, shared snapshot/export batching, reusable B-tree copy utilities, and the close-out audit now cover the main storage and maintenance write paths; future work is limited to specialized diagnostics or maintenance-path tuning Done

 Low-latency durable writes Done in v2.9.0: advisory planner-stat persistence can stay deferred without weakening committed-row durability, and sys.table_stats.row_count_is_exact now makes exact versus estimated row-count semantics explicit to planner and COUNT(*) fast paths Done